-Covid-19 has and may cause disruptions in the Company's supply chain within our third-party manufacturers and logistics providers.
-During fiscal 2022, certain of the Company's third-party manufacturers, primarily located in Vietnam, experienced ongoing and longer-than-expected government mandated restrictions, which resulted in a significant decrease in production capacity for these third-party manufacturers.
+Furthermore, Covid-19 has and may continue to cause disruptions in the Company's supply chain within our third-party manufacturers and logistics providers.
+During the first quarter of fiscal 2022, certain of the Company's third-party manufacturers, primarily located in Vietnam, experienced ongoing and longer-than-expected government mandated restrictions, which resulted in a significant decrease in production capacity for these third-party manufacturers.
 In response, the Company took deliberate actions such as shifting production to other countries, adjusting its merchandising strategies, where possible, and increasing the use of air freight to expedite delivery.
-Based on these actions and improved production levels, the Company has and expects that it will continue to be able to meet anticipated levels of demand.
-The Company has experienced other global logistical challenges, such as delays as a result of port congestion, vessel availability, container shortages for imported products and rising freight costs.
+Based on these actions, and the improved production levels since the first quarter, the Company has been able to meet anticipated levels of demand.